XPRIZE/GLEXP-Team-RoboTutor-RoboTutor/INSTALL-STANDALONE.md

 ## Overview

-The installation steps mentioned below will allow you to setup RoboTutor as a standalone application without installing the RoboLauncher and RoboTransfer applications.
+The installation steps mentioned below will allow you to set up RoboTutor as a standalone application without installing the RoboLauncher and RoboTransfer applications.

 ## Requirements
 1. Ensure you have _adb_ installed on your computer.
 You can [follow the steps in this helpful guide](https://www.androidpit.com/how-to-install-adb-and-fastboot).